iee-ihu-gr-course1941/ADISE24_LastDance/README.md

 - **JavaScript**: Powers game logic, side selection, and user interactions.

-- **PHP**: Handles server-side session management via API integration.
+- **PHP**: Handles server-side session management via API integration and login system.

+- **AJAX and JQuery**: Making asynchronous requests to fetch and save game state.

+- **MySQL**: Database containing the schemas of the user and game state.

 ---